 Stay in Miraflores if you prefer traditional tourist destinations, you enjoy shopping, you like art galleries, you want to visit the beach, you are interested in history, you like a diverse range of things to do on your vacation, you want a good selection of bars and restaurants.

-Best places to stay in Miraflores:🔍FIND BEST HOTELS IN MIRAFLORES
+Best places to stay in Lima in Miraflores for first-timers:

 See more: Where to Stay in Cusco Peru